evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/c-api/unicode.rst

 .. c:function:: Py_UNICODE* PyUnicode_AsUnicodeCopy(PyObject *unicode)

-   Create a copy of a Unicode string ending with a null code point.
+   Create a copy of a Unicode string ending with a nul character.
 Return *NULL* and raise a :exc:`MemoryError` exception on memory allocation failure, otherwise return a new allocated buffer (use :c:func:`PyMem_Free` to free the buffer).
-Note that the resulting :c:type:`Py_UNICODE*` string may contain embedded null code points, which would cause the string to be truncated when used in most C functions.
+Note that the resulting :c:type:`Py_UNICODE*` string may contain embedded null characters, which would cause the string to be truncated when used in most C functions.

    .. versionadded:: 3.2